AlphaNumericUser/AlphaNumericUser/README.md

 ## About me

-Mobile Developer with 1 years of experience in mobile app development.
+Mobile Developer with 1 year of experience in mobile app development.
 Proficient in developing mobile applications for iOS and Android platforms.
 I enjoy creating applications always focusing on their design and applying clean code principles.
 <br>

 ## My projects